-Unplug electronic devices from the accessory power outlets if there is interference or static in the radio.
+Unplug any electronic devices from the accessory power outlets if there is static interference.

 FM

 FM signals only reach about 16 to 65 km (10 to 40 mi).
 Although the radio has a built-in electronic circuit that automatically works to reduce interference, some static can occur, especially around tall buildings or hills, causing the sound to fade in and out.